Key next steps after accepting your Microsoft Customer Agreement

 ¹ By request.

 ² You continue to pay by invoice/wire transfer under the MCA but will need to send your payments to a different bank account.
-For information about where to send your payment, see Pay your bill after you select your country in the list.
+For information about where to send your payment, see Pay your bill after you select your country/region in the list.

 ³ For more information, see Pay for your Azure subscription by invoice.

 ⁴ For more information, see Pay your bill for Microsoft Azure.